Administrative Structure of the Office of Interprofessional Programs

 Interprofessional Programs Coordinator – Caroline E.S.
 Harris, MPH

 Caroline E.S.
 Harris is the Interprofessional Programs Coordinator at the Office of Interprofessional Programs at Rutgers Biomedical and Health Sciences.
-As Program Coordinator, she works closely with the Interprofessional Education Faculty Advisory Council and its sub-committees, and the Interprofessional Education Student Council.
+As Program Coordinator, she works closely with the Interprofessional Education Faculty Advisory Council and its sub-committees, as well as the Interprofessional Education Student Council.

 Prior to joining the Office of Interprofessional Programs, Ms. Harris was a Project Manager at the North Jersey Community Research Initiative where she managed two New Jersey Department of Health grants and collaborated with other local community-based organizations to provide client services.
 She later worked at the Rutgers School of Public Health where she was responsible for the study coordination of an evaluation of a March of Dimes initiative to reduce preterm birth.